-Taiwan is the 22nd largest economy in the world and the 14th largest trading entity.
-The market is one of the economic powerhouses in Asia, and the majority of its trade is with China.
+Taiwan is the 20th largest economy in the world and the 15th largest trading entity.
+The market is one of the economic powerhouses in Asia, and China is its biggest trade partner.
 Here, we highlight some of the key benefits relevant to treasury and cash management in Taiwan.

 Financial Market Development

-- The World Economic Forum ranks Taiwan 19th in the world for financial market development in The Global Competitiveness Report 2017-2018.
+- The World Economic Forum ranks Taiwan 6th in the world for its financial system in The Global Competitiveness Report 2019.

 - Taiwan has an excellent business infrastructure, an educated workforce and a sound legal environment.

 - There are no foreign-exchange restrictions in Taiwan for trade-related transactions.
-There are no limitations on inward and outward remittances not involving exchange between new Taiwanese dollars and foreign currency.
-All other remittances involving exchange between new Taiwanese dollars and foreign currency are subject to a USD 50 million annual ceiling for companies.
+There are no limitations on inward and outward remittances not involving exchange between New Taiwan dollars and foreign currency.
+All other remittances involving exchange between New Taiwan dollars and foreign currency are subject to a USD50 million annual ceiling for companies.
 Remittances above this amount may require approval from the Central Bank of the Republic of China.
-There is a reporting requirement for each foreign transaction involving new Taiwanese dollars that exceeds TWD500,000.
+There is a reporting requirement for each foreign transaction involving New Taiwan dollars that exceeds TWD500,000.

 Sophistication of Banking Systems

-- Taiwan has a prosperous banking sector relative to its size with 39 domestic banks.
+- Taiwan has a populous banking sector relative to its size with 38 domestic banks.
 Regulation has been amended to encourage consolidation, as well as to reduce the cost of mergers.
-In addition, 26 foreign banks also have branches in the market.
+In addition, 26 foreign banks and three Mainland Chinese banks also have branches in the market.

-- Total net foreign-exchange trading volumes amounted to USD618.1 billion in April 2018, with an average daily turnover of USD34.3 billion.
+- Total net foreign-exchange trading volumes amounted to USD653.4 billion in May 2020, with an average daily turnover of USD32.7 billion.

-- Taiwan's bond market fluctuates between being the second- and third-largest in Asia, but its trading volumes are small.
-Both government and corporate bonds are available.
-New issues of Formosa bonds, which are bonds issued in Taiwan but denominated in a currency other than the new Taiwan dollar, totalled USD40 billion in 2017.
-The government increased the list of issuers that can sell Formosa bonds without prior approval to include all lenders listed on bourses belonging to the World Federation of Exchanges.
+- Taiwan's bond market fluctuates between being the second and third largest in Asia, but its trading volumes are small.
+Both government and corporate bonds are available, as well as Formosa bonds, which are bonds issued in Taiwan but denominated in a currency other than the New Taiwan dollar.

 - The banking industry is regulated by the Banking Bureau, which is part of the Financial Supervisory Commission.
 Regulations are in line with international standards.